nwillc/simplecache/README.md

 # simplecache
 This is a incomplete JSR 107 implementation.
 It's backed by a store-by-reference ConcurrentHashMap, doesn't offer management or statistics, no expiry, and doesn't implement the annotations.
 Why bother?
 It was mostly an exercise.
-I wanted Something even simpler and cleaner then the reference implementation.
+I wanted something even simpler and cleaner then the reference implementation.
 Basically this is only useful to front things like slow out of process requests.

 -----